ShrihariMohan/Wonder/README.md

 # Wonder
-Pyhton application to limit the bandwith using wondershaper
+Python application to limit the bandwith using wondershaper

 How to install wondershaper ?
 ```sh